JuliaFinance/Currencies.jl/README.md

 This package provides a much simpler interface to using a wide variety of currencies with performant checked arithmetic in Julia.
 It provides a clean interface for creating currency objects and manipulating them.
 It is user-friendly and provides some basic but useful features for calculating investments in the REPL.

 ## Data Source
-The currency-related information for this package comes from [this Wikipedia page](https://en.wikipedia.org/wiki/ISO_4217#cite_note-divby5-9).
+The currency-related information for this package comes from [this Wikipedia page](https://en.wikipedia.org/wiki/ISO_4217#cite_note-divby5-9), the official ISO standard, and other Wikipedia pages.
+It is compiled manually and may be in error; please do submit a pull request to correct any errors.

 ## Usage
 For a full documentation, [read the docs](http://currenciesjl.readthedocs.org/en/latest/).
 Please file any corrections or missing parts of the documentation as issues, or even better, send in a pull request.
 Following is a brief guide to getting started.